-Biologic agents are relatively new in the field of psoriatic arthritis management.
+Biologic agents are immunosuppressant disease modifying drugs used in the treatment of psoriatic arthritis.
 They are made from biological (human or animal-based) proteins rather than artificial chemicals, much in the way that insulin was made from animal sources in the past.

-Biologic agents are different from other psoriatic arthritis medications as they are designed specifically to block particular parts of the immune system that cause inflammation.
-This is different to some older disease modifying drugs, like methotrexate, which generally suppress the immune system, or anti-inflammatories, which treat the symptoms of the disease.
+The treatments are different from other psoriatic arthritis medications as they are designed specifically to block particular parts of the immune system that cause inflammation.
+This is different to some conventional disease modifying drugs, like methotrexate, which generally suppress the immune system, or anti-inflammatories, which treat the symptoms of the disease.

 Current available biologic agents